digitalcredentials/tls-did/doc/did-method-spec.md

 1. Store path-value pair in TLS-DID smart contract
 2. Overwrite the signature(hash(TLS-DID smart contract's address, domain, TLS certificate chain, path-value pairs)) in the TLS-DID smart contract

 As an extension to the DID document standard we allow you to store an expiry date in the [TLSDID Contract](#TLSDID-Contract).
-The [read/resolve](#read) operation interprets the [TLSDID Contract](#TLSDID-Contract) to be invalid and does not resolve the DID if the current date is later then the stored expiry date.
+The [read/resolve](#read) operation interprets the [TLSDID Contract](#TLSDID-Contract) to be valid only if the expiry date is in the future.

 ### Read

 To resolve a TLS-DID we first query the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract).
 This results in a set of 0-* [TLSDID Contract](#TLSDID-Contract) addresses.
 If zero addresses are found, the TLS-DID does not resolve.
 If one address is found we verify the correctness of the [TLSDID Contract's](#TLSDID-Contract) data.
-If more the one addresses is found, we verify the correctness of the contained data of each [TLSDID Contract](#TLSDID-Contract).
+If more than one addresses is found, we verify the correctness of the contained data of each [TLSDID Contract](#TLSDID-Contract).
 In the case of multiple addresses, the DID only resolves if exactly one [TLSDID Contract](#TLSDID-Contract) is valid.

 To verify the validity of a [TLSDID Contract](#TLSDID-Contract), we first verify that its expiration date is in the future.
 Then we load the stored TLS chain and check it against a set of trusted root certs.
 If the chain is valid, we check the domain cert against the issuing CA's OCSP if available.
 In the final step, we read the DID document data from the [TLSDID Contract](#TLSDID-Contract) and verify the [TLSDID Contracts](#TLSDID-Contract) signature against the stored data and the verified domain cert.
 If the signature is valid we deem the [TLSDID Contract](#TLSDID-Contract) to be valid.